wessenstam/secretserver/index.rst

 Purpose
 -------

-This training and lab guide is designed to accompany a Thycotic trainer lead course.
+This training and lab guide is designed to accompany a Delinea trainer lead course.
 During your training course the trainer will regularly reference this guide as well as demonstrating lab exercises within a shared desktop environment and discussing common use cases and real-world scenarios.

 Your training pack
 ------------------

-Before you start this training course, ensure you have received lab details from your Thycotic trainer.
+Before you start this training course, ensure you have received lab details from your Delinea trainer.
 The Secret Server lab consists of the following machines:

 .. list-table::